tommytran8/DailyAnime/README.md

 # Purpose

 Website that categorizes the current seasonal Anime by the day that they broadcast.
-This project was to help me learn about web-scraping, nodejs to update local files, and bootstrap5 for css.
-In this project I webscraped from the website MyAnimeList to receive the data.
+This project was to help me learn about web-scraping, NodeJs, BootStrap5 for css, and noSQL databases with Heroku and MongoDB.
+In this project I webscraped from the website MyAnimeList to receive the data and stored the data on MongoDB.

 # Status